DioMuller/udacity-ios-capstone/README.md

-# Itch.io iOS Client
+# Udacity iOS Nanodegree Capstone project.

 This is the repository for my final project for [Udacity's iOS Developer Nanodegree.](https://www.udacity.com)

 ## Description
-Itch is a client for itch.io on iOS.
+This is the repository for all my tests and ideas for Udacity's capstone project, and, eventually, the final project itself.

 ## Environment